 2.4 The importance of delivering housing in the borough is not limited to planning.
-Other service areas of the Council recognise the local need for housing, the challenges that exist to delivering it and the part housing has in achieving overall sustainable communities.
+Other service areas of the Council recognise the local need for housing, the challenges that exist to delivering it and housing's role in achieving overall sustainable communities.
 As such, the Council has a collective role and responsibility to proactively address this need.
 Table 2 outlines the existing plans and strategies that the Action Plan should complement.